 Canons Ashby has something for the whole family to see, enjoy and explore.
 From parkland trails, leisurely walks and lawn games, to spotting wildlife, building a den and having a picnic in the paddock.
 Here's all the 'need to know' stuff, to help plan your day.

-- Parking.
 There's no charge to park for our visitors.
 Visitor reception is just next to the car park, where you show your memberships cards or buy your admission tickets.
-It's a short walk of 200 yards from the car park and visitor reception, up to the main house, shop, tea-room and the top of the gardens.
+It's a short walk of 200 yards up to the main house, shop, tea-room and the top of the gardens.

-- Accessible parking is in the car park.
-A driver assisted golf buggy is available to help you get to the main house, shop and tea-room area.
+Accessible parking is in the car park.
+An accessability buggy is available to help you get to the main house, shop and tea-room area.

-- Pushchairs and paths.
-Most of the hard surfaces around the side are hand standing with a layer of loose gravel/stone chips on top, which will be fine and easy for your pushchair.
-There are some paths which are completely gravel/pebble so they may be tricker, and the path to the church is earth with woodchip on top which varies a lot depending on the time of year.
+Most of the hard surfaces around the side are hand standing with a layer of loose gravel/stone chips on top, which will be easy for your pushchair.
+There are some paths which are completely gravel/pebble so they may be trickier and the path to the church is earth with woodchip on top which varies a lot depending on the time of year.

 - Baby changing facilities are in the outer area of the ladies/accessible toilets and are available to all.

 - The Stables tea-room has high-chairs and facilities for heating baby food.

 - The tea room also has children's pick and mix packed lunches.

 - There are trails available from visitor reception to entertain children of different ages.
 Have a chat to the reception team about what your family would like to do.

 - We run events and activities regularly throughout the year.
 Have a look at our what's-on page to find out what's coming up soon.